kromych/kromych.github.io/stories/2024-10-06-ghcup-macos.md

 * [Algorithm Design with Haskell](https://www.amazon.com/Algorithm-Design-Haskell-Richard-Bird/dp/1108491618/)
 * [Haskell for FPGA Hardware Design](https://gergo.erdi.hu/retroclash/)

-If you just starting out, then give a read to
-[Learn You a Haskell for Great Good A Beginners Guide](https://learnyouahaskell.com/)
+If you're just starting out, then give a read to [Learn You a Haskell for Great Good A Beginners Guide](https://learnyouahaskell.com/)

 ## Am I using that?